academe/OmniPay-Payone/README.md

 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
 * The PAYONE server may send transaction status messages to the merchant server (from 185.60.20.0/24) for ALL transactions.
   * It would be nice to have a handler for incoming messages.
 It is quite a long and flexible message.
-  * It needs a TSOK response to stop it repeating every six hours.
-This response is different for different interface types, e.g. SSOK.
   * They are also always ISO-8859-1 encoded, which is a little crazy, but optional conversion would be good.
   * Some of these messages inform the merchant site of reversals or cancellation of transactions, so it is important to include them.